Preetam2114/Chemistry-PBL/README.md

 ## Software part
-Here's my IOT based project

-# NOTE
+Tools used:
+1.Arduino ide
+ - >Installation

-## _dont forget to make changes while using for your projects as per the comments provided in .ino file in project folder_
+###### _dont forget to make changes while using for your projects as per the comments provided in .ino file in project folder_
-### Note: Don't share your Database Secret or else anyone can alter your database
+###### Note: Don't share your Database Secret or else anyone can alter your database